pshakespeare/local-transcriber/README.md

 - ✅ Base model pre-downloaded and ready to use
 - ✅ Transcription tested with real-world audio (37+ minutes)
 - ✅ Multiple output formats working (TXT, SRT, VTT, JSON)
+- ✅ Fixed output filename handling for all video/audio formats
 - ✅ Comprehensive documentation and examples
 - ✅ 40+ Makefile commands for easy automation
 - ✅ Ready for production use